 The ARC is satisfied that it discharged its responsibilities and duties in accordance with its mandate throughout the year under review.
-As chairperson of ARC, I would like to thank my fellow ARC members, the external and internal auditors, and management for their contributions to the ARC throughout the year, and thank Ms Samara Totaram for the role she played as the Group CFO over the past years.
+As chairperson of ARC, I would like to thank my fellow ARC members, the external and internal auditors, and management for their contributions to the ARC throughout the year.
+It has been pleasing to see the finance team's efficiency and process improvements over the past few years, yielding results.